puppetlabs/puppet/docs/indirector.md

 > This document describes Puppet's indirector subsystem, but it has a number of limitations described below.
 As a result, don't introduce any new indirections or termini.

 Puppet's indirector supports pluggable backends (termini) for a variety of key-value stores (indirections).
 Each indirection type corresponds to a particular Ruby class (the "Indirected Class" below) and values are instances of that class.
 Each instance's key is available from its name method.
-The termini can be local (e.g., on-disk files) or remote (e.g., using a REST interface to talk to a puppet master).
+The termini can be local (e.g., on-disk files) or remote (e.g., using a REST interface to talk to a Puppet server).

 An indirector has five methods, which are mapped into HTTP verbs for the REST interface: